adithirgis/adithirgis/README.md

 #### more_info(Adithi)
 - 🔭 I’m currently working on Land Use Regression modelling and Mobile Monitoring of air quality and applying different predictive models to low-cost air quality sensor data in Bangalore, India.
-- 🌱 I’m constantly learning to automate and code effectively.
-And have developed interest in MongoDB, DevOps.
+- 🌱 I’m constantly learning to automate and code effectively and have developed interest in MongoDB, DevOps.
 - 👯 I’m looking to collaborate on environment related projects!
 - 💬 Ask me about my programming journey or just how to write shorter codes.
 - ⚡ Fun fact: I am lazy coder, will come up with this soon!